olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 * StdoutEffect and StderrEffect to output data to streams
 * Setting headers
 * RandEffect to get a random number
-* CacheEffect to cache
+* CacheEffect to do caching

-And of course you can do exceptions in this manner, too.
+* TraceEffect or similar for logging

 TODO